noahsug/card-auto-battler/README.md

 Game TODO:

-1. more enemies
+1. fix card select off by one(?) error
+2. add potions screen goes to shop select, so we can't ever move on
+3. trim all profile images, instead add "scale" property to enemies, make boss massive
+4. remove white outline on characters, and increase size for desktop instead (thin gray line instead?)
+5. display enemy names
+6. implement easy to use scaling size between desktop/mobile
+7. remove hue-shift when enemy takes damage - it looks super weird.
+They can flash opacity or red maybe?
-2. storybook visual testing
+8. storybook visual testing
-3. choice of which charm shop to enter and more charm shops:
+9. choice of which charm shop to enter and more charm shops:
    1. ✅ chain = play after other chained card
    2. ✅ remove = remove card
    3. feather = card on top